py-tony/how-to-use-the-windaedm-assistant-from-china-care-medical/README.md

 You might be prompt to allow the app to use your camera, microphone, etc. Please allow all.

-For Apple (iphones) users, just scan the QR code on this [link,](https://user-images.githubusercontent.com/55901714/166917209-962179bf-aa5c-4b83-9076-ce48db1eae79.jpg) and it will give you the download link, just press on the link and it will start installing.
+For Apple (iPhones) users, just scan the QR code on this [link,](https://user-images.githubusercontent.com/55901714/166917209-962179bf-aa5c-4b83-9076-ce48db1eae79.jpg) and it will give you the download link, just press on the link and it will start installing.
 You might get an error that says "App not available in your Country or Region".
 Please follow the steps in this [youtube video](https://www.youtube.com/watch?v=fhrDLIvru_M) to get around that.

 Once the download is completed, find the app on your smartphone and open it.
-This should give you a page looking like the one bellow.
+This should give you a page looking like the one below.

 Congratulations!
 You've passed the first steps.
 Now let's get to tighten some bolts and nuts to get you ready to use the app and communicate with your team.

 ## Overview of the App

-Ok let's first have a general view of the app and its main features.
+Ok, let's first have a general view of the app and its main features.

 When you open the app you will be presented on a screen like the one below.
-Before login we have 3 feartures:
+Before login we have 3 features :

-1) Credentials :this is where you enter your organization, username, and password
+1) Credentials: this is where you enter your organization, username, and password
-2) Offline mode : this is where you can perform some operation once you have some data saved but you're not connected to the internet
+2) Offline mode: this is where you can perform some operations once you have some data saved but you're not connected to the internet
-3) Settings : here is where you get the basic seting like language and informations like the version of the app. you can also change or add an organization from here.
+3) Settings: here is where you get the basic setting like language and information like the version of the app. you can also change or add an organization from here.

 ![image](https://user-images.githubusercontent.com/55901714/167256617-dd8ff7ad-9f0e-48b2-834c-8f052b315ebf.png)

-Once you're logged in, will see how to login later on in this article, you will land on page like the one below.
+Once you're logged in, will see how to log in later on in this article, you will land on a page like the one below.
-Notice that there is three main sections here.
+Notice that there are three main sections here.

-1) The header : that include the `Profile` menu and the `Scanner`
+1) The header: where we find the `Profile` menu and the `QR Scanner`
-2) The body : this is where all the operations will be happening and displayed.
+2) The body: this is where all the operations will be happening and displayed.
-3) The Footer : we call it a footer because of its location, but this is the main navigator bar.
+3) The Footer: we call it a footer because of its location, but this is the main navigator bar.

 ![image](https://user-images.githubusercontent.com/55901714/167257286-70371546-2504-459a-aa3a-1cfee417b5ba.png)